Cute Pumpkin Dinner Rolls Recipe

 Homemade Pumpkin-Shaped Dinner Rolls!

-Using whole milk in this recipe makes the rolls more moist and tender.
-You can scald it in the microwave or on the stove top.
-If you use instant yeast, you only need 1 tablespoon and the proofing isn’t necessary, but you do still want to get that water and sugar in the dough.
+If you use instant yeast, you only need 1 tablespoon and the proofing isn’t necessary, but you do still want to get that water and sugar into the dough.

-You can use pureed butternut squash, pureed sweet potatoes, or pureed yams in place of the pumpkin, if desired.
-This dough is so perfect for the pumpkin shape because of the pleasant orange coloring!
+You can use pureed butternut squash, pureed sweet potatoes, or pureed yams in place of the pumpkin if desired.
+This dough is so perfect for the pumpkin shape because of the pleasant orange coloring – no food coloring needed!

 Useful tools for this recipe:

 These pumpkin-shaped dinner rolls really present themselves beautifully and they taste amazing as well.
 They may take a bit of time to prep but it’s worth it for the result!

 Let me know what you think of these pumpkin dinner rolls in the comments!
 Will you be making them this year?
 Have you had them before?

 More Thanksgiving Recipes:

 - 9 Cute Thanksgiving Treats and Themed Desserts